(PORTUGAL in AMERICA, to 1600 – continued)

 Failing to enslave enough Tupi, the Portuguese in 1532 began shipping African slaves to Brazil.
 Africans had an immunity to tropical diseases that served them well in Brazil and they were believed to be able workers in mining and tropical agriculture.
 A circular trade was established, the Portuguese taking metal manufactured goods to Africa, trading these goods for slaves, shipping slaves to America and transporting from Brazil whatever they thought they could sell in Portugal.

 For the Portuguese soldiers it was a war to exterminate and subjugate.
 The Portuguese had begun building plantations.
 The churchmen and others saw the war and the taking of slaves from warfare as morally correct.
-Jesuit correspondence with the King of Portugal supported subjugating and enslaving Indians in order to convert them, and, the letter went on, "Your Highness will draw much profit because there will be many stock farms and many plantations, even if there be not much gold and silver." [note]
+Jesuit correspondence with the King of Portugal supported subjugating and enslaving the natives in order to convert them, and, the letter went on, "Your Highness will draw much profit because there will be many stock farms and many plantations, even if there be not much gold and silver." note7

 The Jesuits in Brazil came into conflict with Brazil's colonists much as Jesuits in Spanish America came into conflict with Spanish colonists.
 The colonists wanted a supply of labor and the Jesuits wanted to protect their Indians, which led to appeals by both sides to the king of Portugal.
 The crown's decree of 1574 reflected a partial victory for the Jesuits, granting them full control over the Indians in their villages while permitting the colonists to enslave Indians captured in "legitimate" warfare.

 The Bandeirantes had firearms and the Tupi had bows and arrows.
 The Bandeirantes pursued their slave gathering by disguising themselves as Jesuits, sometimes singing mass to lure the Tupi from their settlements.
-If luring them didn't work, the Bandeirantes might surround a settlement and set in afire to force them out.
+If luring them didn't work, the Bandeirantes might surround a settlement and set it afire to force them out.
 Sometimes the Bandeirantes conducted a surprise attack.
-Another Bandeirante tactic was to set one native tribe against a second tribe in order to weaken them, and then to enslave both of them.
+Another Bandeirante tactic was to set one native tribe against a second tribe in order to weaken them and then to enslave both of them.

-The Bandeirantes collected those they captured in a large outdoor pen until, maybe weeks or months later, they had enough to justify a return trip to the coast, where the captured would be sold as slaves.
+The Bandeirantes collected those they captured in a large outdoor pen until, maybe weeks or months later, they had enough to justify a return trip to the coast, where the captives would be sold as slaves.
 For the journey to the coast the captives were stripped and tied to a long pole to prevent them from trying to flee.

 Bandeirantes were frontiersmen.
 They planted and harvested food patches as they went.
 They built roads and founded settlements.
 They provided colonial administrators with information useful for mapping the land while not claiming property rights.

-Copyright © 2000-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.